rfk/m2wsgi/README.rst

 This module provides a WSGI gateway handler for the Mongrel2 webserver, allowing easy deployment of python apps on Mongrel2.
+It provides full support for chunked response encoding, streaming reads of large file uploads, and pluggable backends for evented I/O a la eventlet.

 You might also find its supporting classes useful for developing non-WSGI handlers in python.

 Command-line usage